harsh-081004/Astrovantage_17.6/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details

----

-## 👥 Authors

-- **Your Name** - Initial work and development

 ---